 What I do is this:

-- On the night before, put together a list all the tasks I need to get done for the next day.
-This includes what’s on my calendar (I use Gcal).
+- Put together a list of all the tasks: I put together a list of all the tasks I need to get done for the next day.
+This includes what’s on my calendar (I use Google Calendar).

-- Slot them into my schedule for the day.
-Major projects would have most amount of time assigned.
-The principle I usually go by is 60-30-10 (% time spent) for a-b-c groups respectively.
+- Slot them into my schedule for the day: When slotting them into my schedule, major projects would have the most amount of time assigned.
+The principle I usually go by is 60-30-10 (% time spent) for major, medium-sized, and small groups, respectively.

-- Be aware of how much time each task requires.
-If it helps, most of the time we underestimate the time we need.
+- Be aware of how much time each task requires: Most of the time, we underestimate the time we need.
 Make it a realistic yet challenging time to work towards.
-Usually I assign a 5-10 minutes buffer time in between tasks to account for the transition from 1 task to the next.
+Usually, I assign 5-10 minutes of buffer time in between tasks to account for the transition from 1 task to the next.

-- If there are more tasks to be done than my schedule allows, I’ll deprioritize the unimportant ones and put them off to another day.
+If there are more tasks to be done than my schedule allows, I’ll prioritize the important ones and postpone the unimportant ones.

-If you don’t plan for when exactly to get the habit done and instead just arbitrarily say that you want it to be done sometime today, then there’s a very high chance it might not get done.
-This is why most people’s habits don’t stick.
-Other things will invariably keep popping in and you’d engage them without realizing it and throw your schedule off track.
-From there, other things get pushed back and you never get to carry out your habit.
+If you don’t plan exactly when to get the habit done and instead just arbitrarily say that you want it to be done sometime today, then there’s a very high chance it might not get done—this is why most people’s habits don’t stick.
+Other things will invariably keep popping in, and you’d engage them without realizing it and throw your schedule off track.
+From there, other things get pushed back, and you never get to carry out your habit.

 4. Stay Ahead of Your Schedule

-If a task is taking more time than needed, then I make a choice.
-Either I:
+If a task is taking more time than needed, try the following:

 5. Track Your Habits

-Tracking keeps you accountable to your habits.
-I have a whiteboard in my bedroom which I use to track my habits.
+Tracking keeps you accountable for your habits.
+I have a whiteboard in my bedroom to track my habits.
 On the whiteboard, I drew a large table, split by days (21 days to cultivate a new habit) and by habits.
-For the days where I do the habit, I will give it a check.
-For the days I don’t, I make a cross.
-It’s very satisfying to do the checks every time you finish a habit!
-You can also track your habits on paper or in your computer.

 6. Engage People Around You